-The PWD is an important aspect of the PERM process, because immigration law requires that employers pay foreign workers at least the prevailing wage for the worker's position.
+The PWD is an important aspect of the PERM process, because U.S. immigration law requires employers to pay foreign workers at least the prevailing wage for the worker's position.
 PWDs can vary greatly based upon the geographic location of the job.
 For example, the PWD for an attorney working in metropolitan New York is going to be very different from the PWD for an attorney working in rural Texas.
-Employers must provide the correct worksite location on the prevailing wage request to ensure that the DOL gives the employer the accurate PWD.
+Employers must provide the correct worksite location on the prevailing wage request to ensure that the DOL assigns an accurate PWD.

 For PERM, there are three mandatory advertisements.
 Your employer must place an advertisement with the state workforce agency in the state of intended employment.

-For instance, let's say your employer is located in Virginia, but the job opportunity is located in Maryland.
+For instance, let's say your Washington, DC-area employer is located in Virginia, but the job opportunity is located within the State of Maryland.
 Your employer must place the advertisement with the Maryland state workforce agency, since that is the area of intended employment.

 Additionally, your employer must place newspaper advertisements on two different Sundays.
 The newspaper must be the major newspaper of general circulation in the area of intended employment.
 In the above example, a good choice for the newspaper would be the Washington Post.

-Along with the mandatory advertisements, your employer must also place three other advertisements and post a notice of the job opportunity at the worksite location.
+Along with the mandatory advertisements, for professional jobs, in other words those that require a bachelor's degree, your employer must also place three other advertisements and post a notice of the job opportunity at the worksite location.

 It is usually recommended that employers place all of the advertisements at the same time (or close to the same time) if possible.
 The reason for this is that all of the advertisements must be less than 180 days old at the time of filing the PERM application.
 If one of the advertisements is older than 180 days, that ad cannot be used for the PERM, and the employer will need to place another ad before filing the PERM.

-After receiving the approved PERM, your employer can move on to the next big step of the process, which is filing an I-140 visa petition on your behalf with U.S. Citizenship and Immigration Services.
-(For information on the visa petition, see our article, "Filling Out Form I-140 to Sponsor an Immigrant Worker."
+After receiving the approved PERM, your employer can move on to the next big step of the process, which is filing an I-140 petition on your behalf with U.S. Citizenship and Immigration Services.